Taxation in Singapore: A Complete Guide for Fund Managers

 The other difference is the amount of funds being managed.
 While the 13R scheme has no minimum on the size of the fund, the 13X scheme needs a minimum of S$50 million to qualify for the exemption.
 Fund managers also have no obligation to give financial statements to investors annually, though they are still required to report to IRAS.

 This tax scheme is designed for funds not based in Singapore but managed by a Singaporean fund manager based in the ‘melting pot’ city.
 This scheme shares a few similarities with both tax schemes explained above.
 The type of investors managed by the business must be the same as that tax scheme 13R.
 Having a local footprint is not necessary to qualify for the scheme.

 As the fund is based overseas and not in Singapore, fund managers have no obligation to deal with IRAS, like the 13X tax scheme, or have a local business spending minimum to get tax exemptions.
-The fund manager is still obliged to send investors annual financial statements.
+Although this tax incentive for the fund manager applies, they are still obliged to send investors annual financial statements.

-Remember that these three tax exemptions only apply to Specified Income from Designated Investments, covering a wide range of investments, including stocks, shares, bonds, securities and derivatives.
+Remember that these three tax exemptions for fund managers only apply to Specified Income from Designated Investments, covering a wide range of investments, including stocks, shares, bonds, securities and derivatives.
 The main kind of investment that’s not exempt is real estate in Singapore.

 Generally, investors pay fees to fund managers to provide advisory and management services to the fund.
 The fees paid are subject to a tax rate of 17%.
 The figure is cut down to 8.5% for the first S$ 200,000.

 The standard 17% tax rate could be lowered to 10% if the fund manager fulfilled certain criteria set in The Financial Sector Incentive for fund managers (FSI-FM).
 This happens due to the programme’s objective to promote and encourage fund management activities in Singapore.